opensrp/opensrp-client-reporting/INTEGRATING.md

 ### Displaying indicator visualizations

 First, fetch the indicator tallies.
-This would be ideally done in the background.
+This would be ideally done in a background thread.

 ```java
 @Nullable